 Ainun Nishat, the doyen of river experts in Bangladesh, said it is hard to say whether the project will be successful or not, as adequate studies have not been conducted on the river.

 “If they want to hold the monsoon water in the river after dredging, they need to build a structure downstream of the Teesta.
 So before making any comment we need to know more what they are planning to construct and how they are going to do it,” Nishat said.

 Fear of debt trap

-The project has powerful proponents, but many experts and members of civil society want the Bangladesh government to assess the Chinese terms and conditions carefully before going ahead.
+The project has powerful proponents, but many experts and members of the civil society want the Bangladesh government to assess the Chinese terms and conditions properly before going ahead.
 There are concerns that Chinese financial assistance may have harsh economic and geopolitical implications.
 Project supporters say fears of a Chinese “debt trap” have been overplayed.

 Bangladesh is currently seeking Chinese funding for nine development projects worth USD 6 billion, including the first phase of Payra seaport, the Barisal-Bhola bridge and a technology park.

 During Chinese President Xi Jinping’s visit to Dhaka in 2016, the two countries signed MoUs for projects worth over USD 25 billion.

 Transboundary river politics

 Hasan of BELA said Bangladesh needs to defend its rights over transboundary rivers.
 Undoubtedly, India has been insensitive to the legitimate claims of Bangladesh over shared rivers including the Teesta, she held.
 “They have kept the decision over Teesta water sharing hanging for more than a decade pleading state level objection.”